aakiffpanjwani/sql_apple/README.md

    - `repair_status`: Status of the warranty claim (e.g., Paid Repaired, Warranty Void).

 ## Objectives

-This project is split into three tiers of questions to test SQL skills of increasing complexity:
+I organized my analysis into three tiers of questions that progressively increase in complexity.

-### Easy to Medium level questions:
+Tier 1 – Easy to Medium

-1. Find the number of stores in each country.
+1. Count the number of stores in each country.

-2. Calculate the total number of units sold by each store.
+2. Calculate total units sold per store.

 3. Identify how many sales occurred in December 2023.

-4. Determine how many stores have never had a warranty claim filed.
+4. Find stores that have never had a warranty claim.

-5. Calculate the percentage of warranty claims marked as "Warranty Void".
+5. Determine the percentage of claims marked “Warranty Void.”

-6. Identify which store had the highest total units sold in the last year.
+6. Reveal which store sold the most units in the last year.

-7. Count the number of unique products sold in the last year.
+7. Count unique products sold in the last year.

-8. Find the average price of products in each category.
+8. Compute the average product price per category.

-9. How many warranty claims were filed in 2020?
+9. Count warranty claims filed in 2020.

-10. For each store, identify the best-selling day based on highest quantity sold.
+10. For each store, identify the single best-selling day (highest quantity).

-### Medium to Hard level questions:
+Tier 2 – Medium to Hard

-11. Identify the least selling product in each country for each year based on total units sold.
+1. For every country and year, identify the least-selling product (by units).

-12. Calculate how many warranty claims were filed within 180 days of a product sale.
+2. Count claims filed within 180 days of purchase.

-13. Determine how many warranty claims were filed for products launched in the last two years.
+3. Count claims on products launched in the last two years.

-14. List the months in the last three years where sales exceeded 5,000 units in the USA.
+4. List months (past three years) when U.S. sales exceeded 5 000 units.

-15. Identify the product category with the most warranty claims filed in the last two years.
+5. Identify the category with the most claims in the last two years.

-### Complex questions:
+Tier 3 – Complex

-16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
+1. Compute the probability of a warranty claim after purchase, per country.

-17. Analyze the year-by-year growth ratio for each store.
+2. Measure year-over-year growth for each store.

-18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
+3. Correlate product price with warranty-claim frequency (last five years, by price band).

-19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
+4. Find the store with the highest share of “Paid Repaired” claims.

-20. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.
+5. Produce a monthly running-total sales trend for every store over the past four years.

-### Bonus Question
+## Bonus

-- Analyze product sales trends over time, segmented into key periods: from launch to 6 months, 6-12 months, 12-18 months, and beyond 18 months.
+I also analyzed product-sales lifecycles—launch-to-6 months, 6-12 months, 12-18 months, and 18 months-plus—to highlight when each item peaks.

 ## Project Focus

-This project primarily focuses on developing and showcasing the following SQL skills:

-- **Complex Joins and Aggregations**: Demonstrating the ability to perform complex SQL joins and aggregate data meaningfully.
+My main goal is to demonstrate:

+Complex joins & aggregations – combining multiple tables to surface insights.

-- **Window Functions**: Using advanced window functions for running totals, growth analysis, and time-based queries.
+Window functions – running totals, growth rates, and time-series comparisons.

-- **Data Segmentation**: Analyzing data across different time frames to gain insights into product performance.
-- **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
-- **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.
+Time-based segmentation – slicing data into meaningful launch-age buckets.

+Correlation analysis – evaluating relationships (e.g., price vs. claim likelihood).

+Real-world decision support – answering questions an Apple retail analyst might face.

-## Dataset
+## Dataset Details

-- **Size**: 1 million+ rows of sales data.
+Size: 1,000,000 + sales rows (plus supporting tables).

-- **Period Covered**: The data spans multiple years, allowing for long-term trend analysis.
+Time Span: Multiple years, enabling long-term trend analysis.

-- **Geographical Coverage**: Sales data from Apple stores across various countries.
+Geography: Apple retail stores across numerous countries.

+## Conclusion
+By designing, building, and querying this dataset myself, I prove my ability to handle enterprise-scale data, craft efficient SQL, and translate raw transactions into strategic business insights.